ciciwoolf/python-api/README.md

 # python-api

-I've built a simple REST api app using Python, a framework called Flask, Marshmallow.
+A simple REST api app using Python, a framework called Flask, and a datatype library called Marshmallow.
+Code is based on this tutorial:

 https://auth0.com/blog/developing-restful-apis-with-python-and-flask/#-span-id--bootstrapping-flask----span--Bootstrapping-a-Flask-Application